eli-bosch/DBMS-Final/README.md

 # Database Management System Final Project
-This is Cason Parkinson's and my (Eli Bosch) submission for the DBMS final.
+This is Cason Parkinson's and my (Eli Bosch) submission for the DBMS final project.
 The back-end is coded in Go, and the front-end is coded in HTML, CSS, and JS.
 It's a basic housing assignment service for a University.

 ## Installation
-To run the project on your local machine, clone the repo and create a .env file based on the .env.example file inside the server directory.
+To run the project on your local machine, clone the repo and create a .env file based on the structure of the .env.example file inside the server directory.
 Then create a database in MySQL.
 Compile the main.go file.
 ```bash
 go build main.go
 ```